Cardshifter/Cardshifter/Documentation/2) Card Library - Effects.md

 ####`whilePresent`

+- Not _technically_ a trigger.
+It's more a kind of "constant effect"
 - Only works on creature cards.
 - Applies the nested effects while the card is present on the Battlefield.
+- It is not possible at all to use `heal` and `damage` effects inside whilePresent.

 ####`onEndOfTurn`